Ener-Win Energy Simulation Software for Buildings

 ENER-WIN 10.8 © (Professional version).
 Click here to download a 60-day full-featured trial copy,

-file "Ewin-10.8-setup.zip".
-Report problems to email@example.com.
-Do not attempt to copy any
+It should proceed normally.
+Report any problems to firstname.lastname@example.org.
+Do not attempt to copy any data files

 The trial version does not require a license, but will not be renewable after the trial period ends.